Music is Italian

 Another aspect of music for me has been singing.
 I sang in the school choir at my high school, in a coral group in the Air Force, Catholic church choirs at Sacred Heart and St. Joseph Cathedral, both in Baton Rouge.
 I find classical church music to be a form of my prayers especially Gregorian chant and "High Masses."

 My wife, Shirley, also liked music, not so much the classical "heavy" stuff but most.
-In fact we used to have music parties where we would listen to music seriousley for about an hour after a nice meal.
-I would print up prior to our concert a pamphlet of the music to be played that evening as a rememberance for our guests.
+In fact we used to have music parties where we would listen to music seriously for about an hour after a nice meal.
+I would print up prior to our concert a pamphlet of the music to be played that evening as a remembrance for our guests.
 The music was played in our family room where I had installed a full sound system.